Anello-Photonics/docs-A1/docs/sensor_calibrations.rst

 * The motor type/model is changed.

-* The magnetic components of the boat are significantly changed.
+* The magnetic components of the aircraft are significantly changed.